 If you've played on a Palworld dedicated server before, you know crashes seem to be part of the game.
 However, they don't have to be.
 With the right settings and maintenance routines, you can significantly reduce server crashes and improve overall performance.
+If you're looking for a hosting provider, check out our guide to Palworld server hosting.

 This guide will help you identify common issues we've encountered while assisting other server owners and provide solutions to keep your Palworld server running smoothly.

 One of the most common reasons for server crashes is running out of RAM, resulting in Out of Memory (OOM) errors.
 Ensuring your server has enough RAM allocated is crucial.
 Monitor your server's memory usage and upgrade if necessary.
-We suggest your server has a MINIMUM of 16gb of ram.
-If you're playing with 10+ active players, you will need at least 32gb of ram.
+We suggest your server has a MINIMUM of 16GB of RAM.
+If you're playing with 10+ active players, you will need at least 32GB of RAM.

 One significant factor contributing to server instability in Palworld is the presence of invader enemies.
 These enemies can create a substantial load on your server, especially if their numbers grow unchecked.
 Disabling the "Enable Invader Enemies" setting can help improve server performance and reduce crashes.